echo-hydro/echo-hydro.github.io/people/alumni.md

 <br>

 <img src="/people/images/default.jpg" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">MinSeo is an undergrad research assistant in the Cocoan lab.
+<span style="font-size: 15px !important; color: #555;">MinSeo was an undergrad research assistant in the Cocoan lab.
 She is majoring in Biomedical Engineering at Sungkyunkwan University.
-She is interested in fMRI and effect of drugs on the brain.</span>
+She is interested in fMRI and effect of drugs on the brain.
+She is taking a break from school to figure out his future.</span>

 <br>
 <br>